biodati/studio_help/docs/sections/overview/The BEL pipeline.md

 The BEL pipeline adds **Orthologized Edges**- equivalent edges in different species- usually mouse, rat, or human.
 In the example above, *this adds two new edges*.

 **Computed Edges** are computer generated edges added to aid Network building.
 They include hasMember, hasComponent, hasActivity, hasModification, hasFragment, hasLocation, equivalentTo, hasReactant and hasProduct relationships.
-They are also orthologized, in this case, hasActivityedges are added, generating *three new edges*, for a total of six edges from this one assertion.
+They are also orthologized, in this case, hasActivity edges are added, generating *three new edges*, for a total of six edges from this one assertion.

 **Backbone Edges**, translatedTo and transcribedTo edges, are computer generated edges available in the Edge Store to aid Network building.
 They are not associated with specific nanopubs.